bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 Of the four, three aren't extreme, so we'll ignore them.
 However, the Goblins deck is an extreme outlier.
 It's much more expensive than the average Aggro deck at $957 on average.

 We could drop it, but we'll keep it.
 Why?
-Because that deck is going to increase the average price of Aggro decks in comparison to the other decks, which are all higher than Aggro in price.
-If, when including a deck that's inflating the price of the Archetype, we still find a statistically significant difference between the cost of Aggro decks and others, then we're certain that Aggro decks are cheaper than the other Archetypes by comparison.
-Because Aggro can't even compete in price when you let them cheat by including the Goblins deck in its price average!
+Because that deck is going to increase the average price of Aggro decks in comparison to the others, which are all higher than Aggro in price.
+If, when including a deck that's inflating the price of the Archetype, we still find a statistically significant difference between the cost of Aggro decks and others, when we've gone out of our way to include an observation that brings the lowest Archetype price *closer* to the mean price of the other decks, then we can be *certain* that Aggro decks are cheaper than the other Archetypes by comparison.
+Because Aggro would then not even be competing in price when we let it cheat by scooting clower to the other means!

 ### ANOVA Assumption 3 - Normality of the Residuals